Parathyroid Hormone PTH Blood Test

 - Persistent weakness that doesn't go away after a good night's sleep

-As you can see, the parathyroid glands are pulling the strings in the background when it comes to maintaining stable calcium and phosphorus values in your body.
+As you can see, the parathyroid glands are pulling the strings in the background to maintainstable calcium and phosphorus values in your body.
 If you want to enjoy having strong bones and vibrant health in general, you should do the PTH test as soon as possible.
 This test will reveal how healthy your parathyroid glands are and how much PTH is circulating in your body.